 Your larger clients are probably using dedicated payroll companies at the moment.
 Cloud payroll accounting software gives you the chance to take a slice of that pie.

-- The client can go on vacation and not worry about pay runs.
+- The client can go on holiday and not worry about pay runs

 Strengthening client relationships